adeelmalik78/Liquibase-Jenkins/README.md

 - ENVIRONMENT (e.g., DEV, TEST or PROD)
 - CHANGELOG FILE (e.g., masterchangelog.xml)
 - CLASSPATH (e.g., postgresql-42.2.23.jar)
+- BASEDIR (The path in repository where sqlcode resides.
+This is also where changelog and driver file exists)

 It expects that your repo consists of the following structure: